Gradient Einstein solitons

 It is worth noticing that Theorem~\ref{teo-esol} fails to be true in the case of gradient Ricci solitons.
-In fact, even though all of the easiest nontrivial examples -- such as the Gaussian soliton and the round cylinder in the shrinking case, or the Hamilton's cigar and the Bryant soliton in the steady case -- are rectifiable, it is easy to check, for instance, that the Riemannian product of rectifiable steady gradient Ricci solitons gives rise to a new steady soliton, which is generically not rectifiable.
+In fact, even though all of the easiest nontrivial examples -- such as the Gaussian soliton and the round cylinder in the shrinking case, or the Hamilton's cigar (also known in the physics literature as Witten's black hole) and the Bryant soliton in the steady case -- are rectifiable, it is easy to check, for instance, that the Riemannian product of rectifiable steady gradient Ricci solitons gives rise to a new steady soliton, which is generically not rectifiable.

 A well known claim of Perelman~\cite{perel1}, concerning gradient steady Ricci solitons, states that in dimension $n=3$ the Bryant soliton is the only complete noncompact gradient steady Ricci soliton with positive sectional curvature.
 Despite some recent important progresses, it remains a big challenge to prove this claim.
 Here, we notice that the rectifiabilty of the Ricci potential would imply the Perelman's claim.
 In this direction we have the following result. \begin{teo} Up to homotheties, there exists only one three--dimensional gradient steady $\rho$--Einstein soliton with $\rho < 0$ or $\rho \geq 1/2$ and positive sectional curvature, namely the rotationally symmetric one constructed in Theorem~\ref{teo-warp-steady}. \end{teo} Theorem~\ref{teo-erot1} gives further evidences of the validity of Perelman's claim and could possibly be used to prove stability results for the Bryant soliton in the class of three-dimensional gradient steady Ricci solitons with positive sectional curvature.